exnryptedDino/Website/staff-information/rank-structure.md

 ---
 # Rank Structure
 {: .no_toc }
-Here you will find all the ranks offered at BloxWorld!
+Here you will find all the ranks offered at BloxyBay!

 ## Table of contents
 {: .no_toc .text-delta }